 - Weight: 9.88lbs

-The Best Lego Technic Sets Buying Guide & FAQ
+A Guide to Buying the Best Lego Technic Sets & FAQ

 A LEGO Technic set combines the best of traditional brick building with STEM learning.
 Regular LEGO kits teach kids about gravity and symmetry and balance, but Technic kits include concepts like gear function and electricity.
 The Technic line is truly remarkable for its ability to get kids interested in engineering, or advancing their knowledge of these concepts.